schauveau/sway-build/README.md

 Clone the sources from git in directory `$SRC_DIR/xxxx/`:

-* for most packages, the default behavior is to clone the `master` branch
+* For most packages, the default behavior is to clone the `master` branch

-* `git clone` is made significantly accelerated with the option `--depth=1` but that means that no history is available in the local git repository.
+* Be aware that `git clone` is made significantly faster by dropping the history with the option `--depth=1`.
+That behavior may not be desirable if you intend to develop in that source directory.

 ### make xxxx-git-pull